sxejno/DTraderTools/README.md

 # Shane's Trader Tools
 Shane's Trader Tools is an AutoHotKey script that provides a custom graphical user interface (GUI) with various buttons to access different financial websites and tools.
 It is designed to help traders quickly access essential resources for stock and option trading.
+There is no warranty, expressed or implied.

 ### Features
 * Quick access to multiple financial websites and tools